 There always seems to be a question of which tool is best for walking, training, etc. As a dog owner, you may be wondering whether the dog collar or dog harness is best.
 They both have benefits, but which one is the superior of the two?

 There are several factors when deciding which of these is better.
 A dog harness and collar can be used in similar ways to compare the two.
 However, they are also very different so the best of the two really depends on the goal you are trying to achieve.
 In this article, we will discuss the benefits and drawbacks of both harnesses and collars for dogs to help you make an informed decision on what's best for your pup.

-Harnesses allow your pull to be spread evenly across their torso without any fear of damaging your dog's neck.
+Harnesses allow your pull to be spread evenly across their torso without fear of damaging your dog's neck.
 No-pull harnesses are made of soft nylon with a ring in front of the dog's chest, instead of the top of its back.
-If your dog is hyper-active or hard to control, place him or her in a no-pull harness.
+If your dog is hyperactive or hard to control, place him or her in a no-pull harness.

 Both dog harnesses and collars are best in their respective areas.
 It is important to remember that both dog collars and harnesses are beneficial for different things.
 Decide what your goal is and you will be able to know which is best for your dog right now.